Gazwai/time-card-extension/README.md

 - Works with Google Chrome and compatible browsers

 ### Installation
-1. Go to the chrome web store and add the [What time is it Mr. Wolf?](https://chrome.google.com/webstore/detail/what-time-is-it-mrwolf/nckligekkdbanfgnilneakpknpklllge) extension
+1. Clone this repository or download it as a ZIP file.
+2. In Google Chrome, go to the extensions page (chrome://extensions).
+3. Enable "Developer mode" by toggling the switch in the top-right corner.
+4. Click the "Load unpacked" button and select the directory containing the downloaded repository.
 5. The What time is it Mr. Wolf? extension should now appear in your extensions list, and its icon should be visible in the toolbar.

 ### Usage
 After installing the extension, simply navigate to the Smaregi Timecard website (timecard1.smaregi.jp/staffs/dashboard).
 The extension will automatically run and display the remaining working hours for the week, along with the expected end time for the day, on the web page.